 • Prescriptions are valid for 28 days from the date of signing and cannot be dispensed after this date

-• Each prescription is typically limited to 30 days' supply, and while this is not a statutory requirement for Schedule 2 drugs, any quantity beyond 30 days requires documented clinical justification from the prescriber.
+• Each prescription is typically limited to 30 days' supply, and any quantity beyond this requires documented clinical justification from the prescriber

 • The pharmacy must maintain a running balance record in the controlled drug register for every Schedule 2 medication dispensed